 Doing when you don’t feel like doing

-When I meet some folks occasionally and tell them about this site for man’s man, the first thing they do is expressing their admiration (I really don’t need it, so).
-But the first question is usually coming to what does it mean to be a real man and how do I interpret it?
+When I meet some folks occasionally and tell them about this site for man’s man, the first thing they do is express their admiration (I really don’t need it, so).
+But the first question is usually comes to what does it mean to be a real man and how do I interpret it?

 I have already discussed it in the previous article in this Category but let me add some thoughts.